Equinor: Finances

 For the fiscal year 2018, Equinor reported earnings of US$7.535 billion, with an annual revenue of US$79.593 billion, an increase of 30.1% over the previous fiscal cycle.
 Equinor's shares traded at over $18 per share, and its market capitalization was valued at over US$55.5 billion in October 2018.
 In the fourth quarter of 2021, Equinor had a profit of $15 billion.

 Human rights

 In 2016, Equinor (then Statoil) was ranked as the 5th best of 92 oil, gas, and mining companies on indigenous rights in the Arctic.

+Involvement with Norwegian government

+The Norwegian government owns a 67% share in Equinor, giving the Norwegian government majority control of the company.
+Given the Norwegian government's ability to manage Equinor, as well as Equnior generating money for the Norwegian government and providing energy to Norwegian citizens, Equinor plays a major role in the politics of Norway.

+Interactions with the Norwegian government

+Equnior generated a total of NOK 1,029.6 billion ($91.83 billion USD) in 2023 and NOK 701 billion ($62.52 billion USD) in 2024 for the Norwegian government, with the Norwegian government predicting that Equinor will generate NOK 643 billion ($57.35 billion USD) in 2025.
+Most of the generated money comes from taxes, with the Norwegian government charging a special tax on petroleum deposits, equating to a 78% combined marginal tax rate on Equinor's oil operations.
+The Norwegian government's ownership of Equinor is part of a larger strategy of state ownership in certain industrial sectors, namely those involving natural resources.
+Revenue generated from Equinor is placed in the Government Pension Fund Global (GPFG), which has become the world's largest single sovereign wealth fund in terms of total assets under management.